ShaunAndersonAZ/ShaunAndersonAZ.github.io/_posts/2020-01-12-Off-Grid-Kodi-Box.md

 My use-case is to plug this in, turn it on, connect to the wifi AP and use [Kore](https://kodi.wiki/view/Kore) to control Kodi.
 Sorry iPhone users...you're on your own.

+## Configure Kodi
+I don't change much for this.
+Ensure you are able to see all of your media.
+You may have to ```chmod -R 777 /media/usb0/Movies```
 ### Some stones on the path....
 These are a few of the articles that helped me get here.
   - https://superuser.com/questions/1432570/limit-pcmanfm-or-udisks2-automount-usb-drive-read-only